 This is an intermediate course which will introduce the student to the fundamentals of facilities planning for the commercial, institutional and industrial food service industry.
 The student will be introduced to the need for proper planning, layout and design of production and service areas.
 The student will become familiar with computer systems designed in restaurant planning.
 The major portion of the course is the student's involvement in individual projects on kitchen layout.
-Prerequisites: FM1001, HM1001 or A.A.S. degree in Culinary Arts or Baking & Pastry Arts.
+Prerequisite: FM1001 or HM1001 or SF1001 or A.A.S. degree in Culinary Arts or Baking & Pastry Arts.
+Quarter Credit Hours 4.5